Isaiah 53: Did Jesus Have Long Life?

 (Isaiah 53:10)

-For example, in Isaiah 52:4 the prophet recounts that “Assyria oppressed him [Israel] without cause.”
+For the Church, this verse presents numerous staggering problems.
+To begin with, Jesus did not have any biological children.
+The Hebrew word without cause.”
 This central theme conveyed Isaiah 52 – the nation of Israel innocently suffered as a single individual at the hands of the gentiles – is precisely the same underlying topic of Isaiah 53.

 In the following chapter, the motif remains unchanged.
 In Isaiah 54, the prophet recounts how Israel, in the singular, is “despised,” “forsaken,” and “afflicted.”
 These are the identical descriptions of the nation of Israel found in the previous chapter, Isaiah 53.
 In fact, it is so manifestly evident from these chapters that Isaiah 53 is speaking of the righteous remnant of Israel, that a great many Christian commentators unhesitatingly agree that this chapter speaks of no one else but the Almighty’s Chosen People.
 If Hebrew-Christians would pore over the entire Book of Isaiah with the same zeal as they do Isaiah 53, few of them would have abandoned the faith of their ancestors.